 OCI Bundles

-An OCI bundle packages the datamitsu tool store as a standard OCI image: one layer per store subtree (a binary, a runtime, a runtime-managed app), annotated so datamitsu can pull exactly the pieces it needs — without docker or podman.
+An OCI bundle packages the datamitsu tool store as a standard OCI image: one layer per store subtree (a binary, a runtime, a runtime-managed app, or a WASM output-parser module), annotated so datamitsu can pull exactly the pieces it needs — without docker or podman.
 The bundle is a cache accelerator and an airgap seed, not a replacement for resolution: whatever is in the bundle is taken from it, whatever is not gets downloaded the usual way.

 Declaring a bundle